 Similarly, it could mean that you have been making applications because you are in desperate need for finance.
 Since creditors can see the other search records that have been made, it could make you seem desperate for cash and limit your chances of approval.

 Failing to meet repayments – this is probably the biggest factor that will negatively affect your credit score.
 By missing your scheduled repayments, the information may be sent to credit reference agencies who will then update your credit record accordingly.

 Your file needs to be updated because if you go to apply with other creditors and they check your record, they may not want to lend to someone who is falling behind on repayments.

 If you only miss repayment by one day, this is unlikely to have any effect.
 But if your payment is late by a few days and falls into a state of arrears, your credit rating may have a default mark against it.

-Pay plan or arrangement – Similarly, if you are unable to make your full repayment at the end of the month, your lender may offer you an ‘arrangement to pay.’
+Pay plan or arrangement – Similarly, if you are unable to make your full repayment at each due date, your lender may offer you an ‘arrangement to pay.’
 This involves breaking down your repayments into smaller amounts and repaying over a longer period of time.
 Some lenders view this as a default and an arrangement to pay can stay on your credit report for up to 6 years and impact your credit rating.